 Dr. Leonidas PAROUSSOS

-Dr. Paroussos holds a BSc in Economics degree from the National and Kapodistrian University of Athens.
-He has an MSc in Finance degree from the University of ESSEX, UK and a PhD in “Energy and Climate Change: An Economic Analysis in the Context of Computable General Equilibrium”.
-He is a researcher in the general equilibrium modelling team of E3MLab/ICCS and he has 12 years of experience in modelling particularly in the development of the GEM-E3 model.
-He is also experienced in climate change policy assessment, environmental economics, energy analysis, macroeconomic and regional modelling.
+Dr. Leonidas Paroussos holds a degree in Economics from the National and Kapodistrian University of Athens.
+He has an MSc in Finance from the University of ESSEX, UK and a PhD in “Energy and Climate Change: An Economic Analysis in the Context of Computable General Equilibrium”.
+He is a researcher in the general equilibrium modelling team of E3MLab/ICCS and he has 15 years of experience in modelling particularly in the development of the GEM-E3 model.
+He is experienced in transport economics, climate change policy assessment, environmental economics, energy analysis, macroeconomic and regional modelling.
 He is an expert in collecting and reconciliating large datasets following the regular database updates and modelling extensions of the GEM-E3 model.